de4db1ff/nyaPass/README.md

 ## Password Rotation

 ## Supported Authenticators
-The Current WebAuthn PRF implementations heavily depends on the CTAP2 HMAC-Secret extension.
+The Current WebAuthn PRF implementations heavily depend on the CTAP2 HMAC-Secret extension.
 Only CTAP2 Authenticators implementing the HMAC-Secret extension (the physical and external ones, e.g. Yubikey) are currently supported.
 Platform Authenticators (those embedded in your laptops/phones) are not.